R-Bower/tsx-monorepo/README.md

   - starts `@rb/nextjs-template` in dev mode using `next dev`
   - runs `@rb/react-style-system` and `@rb/react-components` in watch mode (using `tsc`) which triggers a recompile on change (hot reloading).

-## Shared Theme (see `packages/libs/react-style-system`)

-- By designing components around a shared theme, colors and styles* can be swapped with ease without fear of breaking the codebase.
-The `styled-components` and `styled-system` packages utilize this theme and makes common variables like color, spacing, breakpoints available as props for every component.
-Every React component in this library is designed around this theme.
-- Recommendations:
-  - The ThemeProvider in the `react-style-system` package accepts two props:
-    - `colors`, an object that maps to the ThemeColors interface in `react-style-system/src/theme/colors`
-    - `box shadows`

 ## Conventions